LSSTDESC/CCL/README.md

     ```

 It is preferable to install the other dependencies on your system
-before building `CCL` but not necessary, but `CMake` will automatically download and build the missing requirements in order to compile `CCL`.
+before building `CCL` but not necessary, `CMake` will automatically download and build the missing requirements in order to compile `CCL`.

 To install all the dependencies at once, and avoid having `CMake` recompiling them, for instance on Ubuntu:
   ```sh